waterbycounty

 What's happening with rivers in Santa Cruz County right now?

-Santa Cruz County's primary USGS streamgage on the SANTA CRUZ RIVER is currently reading 0 cubic feet per second — 0% of the long-term mean of 23.51 cfs.
+Santa Cruz County's primary USGS streamgage on the SANTA CRUZ RIVER has a pipeline snapshot of 0 cubic feet per second — 0% of the long-term mean of 23.51 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Santa Cruz County water compare to the Arizona average?